acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 {: file="Program.cs"}
 {: .nolineno }

-And to enable the endpoint serving the generated OpenAPI document in JSON format, the following line will be replacing the one provided by the `Swachbuckle` package :
+And to enable the endpoint serving the generated OpenAPI document in JSON format, the following line should replace the one provided by the `Swachbuckle` package :
 ```csharp
 app.MapOpenApi();
 ```